aktos-io/scadajs-template/webapps/main/README.md

 ### Required Files

-* `index.pug` is compiled to `index.html` by using `scada.js/templates` which is served as main html file to the user upon page request.
-Simplest form of `index.html` is:
+* `index.pug` is compiled to `index.html` by using `scada.js/templates` and served as main html file to the user upon page request.
+Simplest form is:

     ```html
     <html>